svandisproject/technical-whitepaper/TechnicalRoadmap.md

 * The Content extractor is meant to integrate natural machine learning to improve the quality of the tags important to users in the newsfeed.

 ### Svandis Token Sale Smart Contracts
-* Started working out the Ethereum Based Smart Contracts for Svandis
+* Started working on the Ethereum Based Smart Contracts for Svandis.
 * In this quarter, the Svandis token sale protocol was created.
-The token sale will be tiered and feature a Svandis ERC20 token
+The token sale will be tiered and feature a Svandis ERC20 token.

 ### Whitepaper
 * The original Svandis Whitepaper was released to give prospective ecosystem participants an overview of how Svandis is a unique model for all types of users to gain more knowledge and information within the cryptocurrency space.